Road trips are part of the Australian way of life, unless you suffer from lower back pain.

 Firstly, let’s talk about the main causes of increased back pain on driving holidays.

 1. Luggage.
 You have a great big boot.
 You can take as much as you want.
 Right?
-Lifting luggage (and tents and coolers and bikes) into the boot of your car or your roof pod can put a great deal of strain on your back.
+Lifting luggage (and tents and coolers and bikes) into the boot of your car or your roof pod can put a great deal of strain on your back and aggravate any back pain.
 Try and pack light, and remember to bend the knees and keep the back straight.
 And if something is really heavy, don’t lift it all on your own.

 2. Sitting.
 Long periods of sitting and not moving much puts a lot of pressure on your lower spine.